HE-YI-JI/AICUP_E-sun/README.md

 - Model
     - XGBClassifier.py
 - Preprocess
+    - GetFeature4PURN.py
     - NormalFeat.py
 - PreprocessWithModel
+    - PURN4ReliableAcct.py
     - TGN.py

 ## How to reproduce?
+#### 1. Execute 'Preprocess/GetFeature4PURN.py' to get 'Feature.csv'.
+The file would been used in 'PreprocessWithModel/PURN4ReliableAcct.py'.
+#### 2. Execute 'PreprocessWithModel/PURN4ReliableAcct.py' to get 'Feature.csv'.
+The file would been used in 'PreprocessWithModel/PURN4ReliableAcct.py'.
-#### 1. Transform the CSV file first.
+#### 3. Transform the CSV file first.
 We use the data in another type in somewhere.
 You can transform all data by 'csv2parquet/csv2parquet.py.'
-#### 2. Execute 'PreprocessWithModel/TGN.py'.
+#### 4. Execute 'PreprocessWithModel/TGN.py'.
 You will receive a CSV of efficient features about the trade informs.
-#### 3. Execute 'Preprocess/NormalFeat.py'.
+#### 5. Execute 'Preprocess/NormalFeat.py'.
 You will receive a CSV of the normal features we designed.